100 Level Courses:

 This course is an in-depth study of the social basis of power and politics.
 Political, economic and cultural forces of conflict and change are examined.

 This course examines the histories, political economies, societies and cultures of Andean South America, spanning pre-Inca, Inca, Spanish colonial, nationalist and contemporary global periods of Andean history.
 Relying primarily on qualitative and ethnographic studies, the course encourages students to appreciate how everyday cultural life has been organized in this mountainous region across time and space.
-Same as SPAN 330.

 Prerequisite: SOCI 101.